MickTheLinuxGeek/dits/README.md

 ## 💡 Philosophy

-DITS is built on the belief that individual developers deserve tools designed for their workflow, not adapted from team collaboration tools.
+DITS is built on the belief that individual developers deserve tools designed specifically for their workflow, not adapted from team collaboration tools.
 Every design decision prioritizes:

-1. **Speed** - Sub-100ms interactions maintain flow state
+1. **Speed** - Sub-100ms interactions maintain flow state and minimize context switching
-2. **Simplicity** - No artificial complexity from team features
+2. **Simplicity** - No artificial complexity from team features or unnecessary collaboration overhead
-3. **Integration** - Deep connections to developer tools and workflows
+3. **Integration** - Deep connections to developer tools and workflows you actually use
-4. **Ownership** - Complete control over your data and workflow
+4. **Ownership** - Complete control over your data and workflow with no vendor lock-in

+## 🔒 Security & Privacy

+DITS takes your data privacy seriously:
+- All data stored locally by default with optional remote sync
+- End-to-end encryption for sensitive data
+- No telemetry or tracking without explicit opt-in
+- OAuth2 with proper scopes for third-party integrations

 ---